Brooklyn Dodger infielder Jackie Robinson

 poses in May 1952 (AP Photo)

 Jackie Robinson was one of the greatest trailblazers in sports history.
 He's well known for a certain iconic "first" – but his entry into Major League Baseball was just one of many things Jackie Robinson did before anyone else.
-On the day that would have been his 94th birthday, and as we prepare for the upcoming biopic 42 starring Chadwick Boseman as the MLB great, we're remembering Jackie Robinson's firsts.
+April 15 is Jackie Robinson Day in Major League Baseball - every player in the league is wearing No. 42.
+We're helping celebrate by remembering Jackie Robinson's firsts.
 We'll start with one very famous fact…

 First black player in Major League Baseball.
 In 1945, Robinson was playing on Negro League team the Kansas City Monarchs.
 When he was approached about playing for the Brooklyn Dodgers' farm team, the Montreal Royals, Robinson was initially skeptical, worrying that they were looking for "a Negro who is afraid to fight back."
 But he was convinced to join the Royals for the 1946 season, and he saw great support from the people of Montreal, who flocked to the stadium in unprecedented numbers.
 The very next season, he was called up to the majors, becoming the newest Brooklyn Dodger and the first black player in MLB history.